wri/dl_jobs/README.md

 Options:

+  NOTE:
-  NOTE: All these options can be set through the config file
+    * All these options can be set through the config file
+    * values false,none,no,null,f,n and 0 evaluate to False, all others True

   --dev BOOLEAN         <bool> Execute without DLPlatform --noisy BOOLEAN       <bool> be noisy